 If the bike is going to be ridden at night, make sure you obey all laws regarding lighting and clothing and be aware that cyclists are often hard to spot for drivers and pedestrians alike.

-Any form of jump, stunt, race or other extreme riding will invalidate your warranty.
+Any form of jump, stunt, race or other extreme riding is extremely dangerous and will invalidate your warranty.